 A dream job for those who are constantly glued to their camera’s and love to travel is becoming a professional Photographer.
 Traveling the world, taking amazing photos all while getting paid and building your own photography portfolio, the dream.

 Becoming a professional photographer this day and age will require a lot of hustle unless you have some very good contacts to help your career get off the ground.
 Getting noticed on Social Media’s like Instagram, Facebook and Youtube have helped a lot of aspiring photographers becoming professional, so following the path of someone like Chris Burkard could be key.

 Cruising the skies by day, exploring different cities by night.
 Life as an airline Hostess or Stuart will definitely involve their fair share of traveling.
 You will literally be the most traveled person you know after a year or so in this career.

-There are a few draw backs to keep in mind though.
-Things like your lifestyle and social life will be effected, as you’ll be in the air the whole time, you may not always be home every night.
+There are a few drawbacks to keep in mind though.
+Things like your lifestyle and social life will be affected, as you’ll be in the air the whole time, you may not always be home every night.
 Working with the higher end airline companies usually involves years of employment too as well as moving up the job position ladder.
 Regardless though, you will travel a lot while making a reasonable wage.

 Travel companies are always looking for the next best tours and experiences for their customers to have, so becoming a travel agent can involve being sent to experience these first hand.